lkrms/pretty-php/README.md

 # PrettyPHP

-## The opinionated formatter for modern, expressive PHP
+## The opinionated formatter for modern PHP

 *PrettyPHP* is a code formatter inspired by [Black], the "uncompromising Python formatter".

-Like Black, *PrettyPHP* runs with sensible defaults and doesn't need to be configured.
-It's also deterministic (with some [pragmatic exceptions]), so no matter how the input is formatted, it produces the same output.
+Like Black, *PrettyPHP* has sensible defaults and doesn't need to be configured.
+It's also deterministic (with some [pragmatic exceptions]), so no matter how your code is formatted, it produces the same output.

-> *PrettyPHP*'s default output is unlikely to change significantly between now
-> and version 1.0, but if you're already using it in production, locking
-> `lkrms/pretty-php` to a specific version is recommended.

 ## Requirements